jessepav/lacygoill-wiki-backup/bug/vim.md

 Why?
 Bug?
 Do we need `flattennew()`?

 Update:  Ah no.  I think the issue  is that `flatten()` tries to change the type of `l` which is disallowed.
-Still, the  issue is confusing.
+Still, the  message is confusing.
 It makes it seem that we passed the  wrong type of value to `flatten()`, or  that we assigned the wrong type of value to `flattened`.